srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/15-Manage resource locks.md

 1. Return to the **myRGLocks-[DeploymentId]** resource group blade and, in the **Settings** section, click **Locks**.

-2. Click **Delete** link to the right of the **RGLock** entry.
+2. Click the **Delete** link to the right of the **RGLock** entry.

     ![Screenshot of the Lock with the Delete link highlighted.](../images/1604.png)

 3. Return to the storage account blade and confirm you can now delete the resource.

 Congratulations!
-You created a resource group, added a lock to resource group and tested deletion, tested deleting a resource in the resource group, and removed the resource lock.
+You created a resource group, added a lock to the resource group and tested deletion, tested deleting a resource in the resource group and removed the resource lock.
 **wait for 10 minutes for the validation**